 To read more about Urban Exploration click here .

 In 2008 the government of Cambodia decided to lease out the area in order for it to be developed.
 This was not so controversial with Cambdoians, but led to uproar in the local hippy communities.

 In actual fact the government have doe a great job of preserving the new, whilst keeping the old intact.

-There is not so much related to the Khmer Rouge left in the area, but the whole place is like a perfect time capsule for the last 100 years of Khmer history.
+There is not so much related to the Khmer Rouge left in the area, but even more than just the Khmer Rouge, it is 100 year since they started t develop the area.
+This makes Bokor Hill Station much more than a Khmer Rouge relic and more a perfect time capsule for 100 years of Khmer